largest tribe in india

 The Himalayan Belt

-This particular region consists of states nicknamed seven sisters, along with Uttar Pradesh and Himachal Pradesh.
+This particular region consists of states nicknamed the seven sisters, along with Uttar Pradesh and Himachal Pradesh.
 The seven North Eastern States that include Indian tribes are as follows:

 • Assam